How to Sell Credit Card on Call – Script & Methods for 10x Results

 A step-by-step framework to design a killer sales pitch for credit card

-Start by confirming their name and details to create a sense of familiarity.
+1. Start by confirming their name and details to create a sense of familiarity.

-Share references through whom you have connected to build some trust.
+2. Share references through whom you have connected to build some trust.

-Ask them questions about the problems they might be facing due to the absence of a credit card.
+3. Ask them questions about the problems they might be facing due to the absence of a credit card.

-Instead of blurting out 50 different offers on 17 different card types, you can ask them the right questions to figure out their use case and then suggest a card accordingly.
+4. Instead of blurting out 50 different offers on 17 different card types, you can ask them the right questions to figure out their use case and then suggest a card accordingly.

-Instead of just trying to sell to complete your quota hard!
+• Instead of just trying to sell to complete your quota hard!

 A few basics to keep in mind.

-#2 Keep it simple
+#2 Keep the explanation simple and transparent

 Here’s an example blockbuster tele-calling script for selling credit cards